kenpeter/algo/misc/simiar_question.md

 - (3) can dfs? (use k and !seen)
 - why we cannot just dfs? why we need to put more condi to dfs?
 - normally we don't travel the full dfs, we only go to certain dfs path
+- why we put next_k = curr_k + 1 within the 4_dir loop?
+- why not put next_k = curr_k + 1 before 4_dir loop?
+- because put before 4_dir loop, next_k will be the same and will be updated in each iteration
+- but it within 4_dir, will always use same curr_k+1, in each iteration
+- summary, a var before loop, will keep updated; a var within loop, will stay same each iteration
 - what is use the k?
 - 1. g[r][c] === 1, it is block -> next_k = curr_k + 1;
 - 2. g[r][c] === 0, empty_path -> next_k = curr_k;